cozykeys/cozykeys/content/about/_index.md

 ## Who Am I?

-My name is Paul and I'm a software engineer, currently working as a tools/automation programmer for the game Heroes of the Storm at Blizzard.
+My name is Paul and I'm a software engineer, currently working as a server programmer for the game Heroes of the Storm at Blizzard.

-Over the past few years, mechanical keyboards have become one of my main hobbies.
+Over the past few years, designing and building mechanical keyboards has become one of my main hobbies.
 Some of my projects up to this point have been:

 - Modding a Kinesis Advantage2 and replacing the switches
 - Building an Iris with full LED and RGB support